coldrefreader/Interest-in-deposit/README.md

 # List of Projects

-A list of my projects of beginner level in Python.
+A list of my projects at beginner level in Python.